AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 here, or simply use an anonymous access to :ada:`T2`.
-By doing this, even though the compiler doesn't know the size of :ada:`T2`, it knows the size of an access type designating :ada:`T2`, so the record component can be of such an access type (anonymous or not)."
+By doing this, even though the compiler doesn't know the size of :ada:`T2`, it knows the size of an access type designating :ada:`T2`, so the record component can be of such an access type (anonymous or not).

 To summarize, in order to solve the compilation error above, we need to: